open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 > "This is a breaking change, and we should change it to be this instead."

-If your suggested changes are minor suggestions/nitpicks, then make sure to indicate that in your review.
-That lets the author decide if they want to incorporate those changes in their pull request or not.
+If your suggested changes are minor suggestions or nitpicks, make sure to indicate that in your review.
+That lets the author decide whether to incorporate those changes in their pull request.

 ### Manual Testing

-If a pull request involves a small change to documentation or code, then manually testing the changes is unnecessary.
+If a pull request involves a small change to documentation or code, manually testing the changes is unnecessary.
 But if the pull request involves significant changes to the project, it is best to test the changes yourself to ensure that everything is working properly.

 If you have deployed previews set up through a service like [Netlify](https://docs.netlify.com/site-deploys/deploy-previews/) or [Vercel](https://vercel.com/docs/deployments/preview-deployments), that is a good first step to manually testing the changes.
 If you don't have previews set up, you should pull down the project locally to manually test the changes.
 It is essential to take your time to manually test everything because you are the last line of defense before a pull request is merged in.
 A new set of changes can break the application without proper testing.